Skeet Ulrich, Of ‘Scream’ Fame, Back On The Big And Small Screens In 2017

 Riverdale features Ulrich as the leader of the Southside Serpents gang, Archie’s rivals who hold a grudge against Archie’s father.
 The A.V.
 Club reports that the Scream actor’s character will also be linked to Jughead, and will appear in the fourth episode of Riverdale.

-E! reports that Ulrich will be working with Luke Perry in Riverdale.
+E! reports that Ulrich will also be working with Luke Perry in Riverdale.
 Luke Perry is set to play the role of Fred Andrews, Archie’s father.
 Like Skeet Ulrich, Perry was also a teen heartthrob in his younger days.
 It will be interesting for audiences to see these former 1990s stars feature in a show based on fictional characters that have been popular with generations of comic book fans.

 screenrant: Skeet Ulrich Joins The Cast of The CW’s Riverdale – https://t.co/3BjFHuVpkN pic.twitter.com/1NrjZTrmSJ